Scholarships and financial aid

 A student who was suspended from the university for not meeting minimum standards of academic achievement is eligible after one semester (not including summer) to apply for readmission.
 Readmission in and of itself does not meet the requirements for receiving financial aid under satisfactory academic progress rules.
 The student must write an appeal as outlined above to the financial aid appeals committee.
 This appeal must include an approved academic plan that is to be submitted within the first two weeks of the academic term.
 If the appeal is granted, the student will be on financial aid probation for one term (or for the period of time in an approved academic plan).
 If the appeal is denied, the student can re-establish eligibility for financial aid as outlined below.

 A student who repeats a failed course will receive financial aid for the repeated course each time it is attempted.
 A student who repeats a previously passed course in order to receive a higher grade can only receive financial aid for the repeated course one time.
-Note that credits for all attempted courses, including repeated courses, count in the maximum time frame calculation
+When a student repeats a course, only the most recent grade will be calculated in the grade point average for purposes of the Qualitative measure of Satisfactory Academic Progress.
+Note that credits for all attempted courses, including repeated courses, count in the maximum time frame calculation.

 Students seeking financial aid are required to complete and submit the FAFSA.
-Electronic submission of the FAFSA, FAFSA on the Web (FOTW), is the recommended method for completing the FAFSA.
-The Web address is www.fafsa.gov.
+Students should apply online at www.fafsa.gov.
 The federal school code for Bluffton University is 003016.
 A financial aid award notice is generated and sent to the accepted or continuing student when FAFSA data is received and required documentation is on file.

 University-funded, non-repayable aid when combined with other non-repayable aid, will not be awarded beyond what is needed to meet the total college expense budget.